-The example in Figure 48 is a simple REXX EXEC that suppresses error messages and the REXX trace record, and checks the return code from the STATUS subcommand.
+The example in Figure 49 on page 91 is a simple REXX EXEC that suppresses error messages and the REXX trace record, and checks the return code from the STATUS subcommand.
 If the user presses PF3 while the EXEC is running, the system returns to the panel from which the user issued the EXEC.

-Figure 48.
-Using SIGNAL ON HALT and TRACE OFF and Checking Return Code
+Figure 49: Using SIGNAL ON HALT and TRACE OFF and Checking Return Code